pstaender/silverstripe-customformpage/README.md

 ## Exclude Fields in form submission

-You can exclude explicitly fields to be written in the Submission.
-Just define in your config:
+You can explicitly prevent fields to be written in the submission.
+Just define them in your config:

 ```yml
 CustomFormPageSubmission: